AdobeDocs/experience-manager-cloud-service.ja-JP/help/forms/work-with-form-data-model.md

    {
    name: "orderId",
    in: "path",
-   description: "ID of pet that needs to be fetched",
+   description: "ID of pet that must be fetched",
    required: true,
    type: "integer",
    maximum: 10,